Cedar Rapids Greenways

 Why are the greenway parks important?

-Greenways transform the neighborhoods hardest hit by the flood and provide places to gather and celebrate the community.
+- Greenways transform the neighborhoods hardest hit by the flood and provide places to gather and celebrate the community.